 As the name suggests (“onco” for oncology, the branch of medicine that deals with cancer, and “plastic” for plastic surgery), oncoplastic breast combines the principles of breast cancer surgery and plastic surgery to immediately reshape the remaining breast tissue and achieve a more satisfying breast appearance following breast conserving surgery.
 Integrating oncoplastic techniques into breast conserving surgery can allow wider excision, expanding the limits of breast conservation in some cases, while preventing some of the cosmetic deformities.
 The result is “seamless” specialist breast cancer surgery in which removal of the cancer is merged with reconstruction.
 This requires very careful planning, and the delicate balancing of oncological needs with aesthetic aims.

-Oncoplastic breast reconstruction is a philosophy that requires vision, passion, knowledge of anatomy, and appreciation and understanding of aesthetics, symmetry, and breast function.
-Our team strives to provide the state of art breast health care to all women who wants to feel and look good after the surgery without compromising the oncological safety.
+Oncoplastic breast reconstruction is a philosophy that requires vision, passion, knowledge of anatomy, and appreciation and understanding of aesthetics, symmetry and breast function.
+Our team strives to provide state-of-the-art breast health care to all women who want to feel and look good after surgery without compromising oncological safety.